 Surface area

-3,600 m^2 opened to the public including permanent exhibitions: 2,765 m^2 A 20,000 m^2 garden.
+3,600 $m^2$ opened to the public including permanent exhibitions: 2,765 $m^2$ A 20,000 $m^2$ garden.

 Collection

 A unique collection in Europe, boasting 12,000 objects, 1,000 of which are on display.

 Reserves

-2,786 m2
+2,786 m

 Documentation centre

 Specializing in works and periodicals on electricity and its applications since the 18th century, the documentation centre open to researchers, is the most comprehensive library in France in this field:

 - 9,500 volumes on electricity, science and technology,

 - over 3,000 images,

 - nearly 300 periodical titles.